humdrum-tools/humdrum-documentation/guide/ch18/index.md

   `*-`                      `*-`
   ------------------------- ------------------------
-Depending on the task, user-defined schemes can be either carefully designed, or \"throw-away\" concoctions created for momentary purposes.
+Depending on the task, user-defined schemes can be either carefully designed, or "throw-away" concoctions created for momentary purposes.
 The *Humdrum Reference Manual* provides detailed advice on how to go about designing special-purpose Humdrum representations.